Magnetic Resonance Imaging

 As individuals increasingly take charge of their health, screening MRI is gaining popularity as a proactive approach to healthcare, so what's the difference?

-Screening MRI is a preventive measure used to detect potential health issues before symptoms appear, particularly in individuals at high risk for certain diseases.
+Screening MRI is a proactive measure used to detect potential health issues before symptoms appear, particularly in individuals at high risk for certain diseases.
 It's part of a routine check-up for early detection, aiming to catch diseases like cancer at an early, more treatable stage.

 Diagnostic MRI, on the other hand, is used to diagnose or provide more information about a condition when there are already symptoms present or following abnormal results from other tests.